Siri analyzes how you use your device to provide personalized suggestions and better search results using local, on-device processing

 In addition to these topics of interest, when you perform a search, your device sends your search queries, suggestions you have selected, and related usage data to Apple to process your request.
 This information is not associated with you.
 Search results that show files and content on your device will not be sent.

 If you have Location Services on your device turned on, the location of your device will be sent to Apple to provide more relevant recommendations.
-Searches for common words and phrases may be forwarded from Apple to a search engine.
-These searches are not stored by the search engine provider.
 To provide you with more relevant music and video suggestions, if your device can access music or video subscription services, then information such as the names of the subscription services and types of subscriptions may be sent to Apple.
 Your account name, number and password will not be sent to Apple.
 Location, search queries, your interests, and usage information sent to Apple will only be used by Apple to make Suggestions more relevant and to improve other Apple products and services.